 You’ll need to select package type, weight and dimensions.
 Often this will determine the price your client is charged at the checkout page.

-Wix Art Store, for example, will handle all shipping, packaging and payment processing for you.
-By connecting your Squarespace store with ShipStation, you can work with fulfilment services that will pack and warehouse your artwork for you.
+If you like the idea of an online store, but love the simplicity of the dropshipping/supplier model, then you may be able to find a compromise with certain website builders.
+Different builders unlock different shipping features through integration with other companies.
+For example, Wix Art Store will handle all shipping, packaging and payment processing for you.
+And by connecting your Squarespace store with ShipStation, you can work with fulfillment services that will pack and warehouse your artwork for you.
 They will then handle shipment when orders start flowing in!

 Let’s unpack some general rules of thumb: